Skip to main content

 Cousteau and Mission 31 in the news for six months after the expedition.
 Cousteau and his Mission 31 expedition garnered features in major media including Time magazine, CNN, NBC’s “Today” show, National Public Radio’s “Morning Edition,” BBC World News, MSNBC, FOX News Channel, CBS’s “This Morning,” The International New York Times, The Weather Channel, Wired UK magazine, Associated Press, Reuters and many others.
 During the 31-day mission Pitch Publicity® kept Fabien Cousteau’s Mission 31 in the news every day with weekly media tip sheets providing detailed updates on the expedition’s daily science studies, STEM education outreach and documentary filmmaking and access to visuals (both video and still images) for media to illustrate their stories.
 Because of Aquarius’ underwater Wi-Fi capabilities, live interviews were conducted daily with Cousteau via Skype.
 Due to limited time during the mission, and complexities associated with shooting and reporting a story underwater, only a select group of eight, high-profile media outlets were provided the opportunity to dive to Aquarius to interview Cousteau in person during the expedition.
 In addition to organizing all media interviews, Pitch Publicity® also directed VIP guest visits during Mission 31 to increase exposure.
 Some of the highlights included visits with ocean greats including, Jean-Michel Cousteau, Céline Cousteau and Syliva Earle; actors Ian Sommerhalder, Adrian Grenier and Holt McCallany; author Dirk Cussler; artist Robert Wyland; and cartoonist Jim Toomey.

-The worldwide media response to Mission 31 was unprecedented.
-To date, the Mission 31 publicity campaign has secured nearly 30 billion media impressions worldwide.
+To date, the Mission 31 publicity campaign has secured nearly 35 billion media impressions worldwide.

 Media Samples